 Google and Facebook have entire teams & dedicated budgets on preventing spam, while alternative ad networks don’t.
 Many smaller ad networks will not have the expertise, manpower or budget to fight spam.
 You’ll be stuck with lower quality traffic and bad data.

 $1 spent on another network is not the same as $1 spent on Facebook.
 That dollar can can buy you more in terms of value and traffic type on a more established ad network.

 The best way to consistently improve your online ad campaigns is to regularly optimize them with new ads, new landing pages and new bids.
 If you are running ads across several different networks – it’s easy to lose focus and not get every bit of return out of the campaigns you are already running.

 Now that you know the pros and cons, let’s dive into the networks themselves.
 Alternative ad networks can be broken into four network types: second tier, mobile-centric, niche, and what I like to call “truly alternative”.
 I’ll dive into each in a little more detail.

 Second Tier Ad Networks

 These are the search engines/networks right behind Google and Facebook.
 Think Reddit, Pinterest, Twitter, etc.

-Each of these networks have their own advertising platform you can utilize instead of Google AdWords.
+Each of these networks have their own advertising platform you can utilize instead of Google Ads.
 The traffic quality can be lower than the tier one ad networks, but the cost can be worth it.
 Just make sure you do some testing to see which second tier networks fit your business best.

 Bing / Yahoo